 - 30000g +: ‘best’ level of breathability for highly aerobic use

 When comparing the type of insulation, the synthetic type is better for breathability, as opposed to down.
 Plus synthetic insulation is always better as no animals come to any harm during the manufacturing process.
 Synthetics also win on the waterproof front, maintaining its warming qualities when wet and by drying out quickly as well.

 The Chiller Jacker X12J from FlexiTog insulates with synthetics; specifically with the IFX Thermo Reactive Wadding that helps to keep wearers at the optimum temperature.

 Humidity is an important factor in how fabrics breathe too.
 Note that moisture can pass through breathable fabrics both ways, adapting to heat and humidity of the surroundings.
 For example, if the inside of the jacket has a higher humidity percentage than the outside, the water vapour will escape to create a comfortable temperature.

 What you don’t want is clothing that traps the moisture (your perspiration), as this will become uncomfortable and make you cold.
-This includes your base layers to your outerwear, so ensure your next-to-skin thermal layers are of breathable material (e.g. synthetics such as polyester or merino wool) for full effect and comfort.
+This includes your thermal base layers to your outerwear, so ensure your next-to-skin thermal layers are made of breathable material (e.g. synthetics such as polyester or merino wool) for full effect and comfort.